GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 0349 - In product Controller file, i modified the IActionResult upsert calls to the productVM view model with using statements.

 0355 - For including Covertype and category properties i modified API call.

+0358 - I added a index view for Product.
+Modified its properties and added Title/ ISBN/ Price/ Author/ .